margaretmf/margaretmf.github.io/poetry.md

 I am equal to her walking down the street.
 I am equal to them driving in the cars.
 All of man is standing in equally balanced relationships to the Creator.
-Accepted under the same Sun, with fariness in judgment of the light in someone, and leveled in engagements.
+Accepted under the same Sun, with fairness in judgment of the light in someone, and leveled in engagements.
 Our Creator endows each man the ability to be creative even when working through the most mundane tasks.
 All of mankind working together, collaborating, and tolerating each other in one brotherhood.